dougeby/IntuneDocs/InTuneDocs/DeployUse/android-compliance-policy-settings-in-microsoft-intune.md

 # Compliance policy settings for Android devices in Microsoft Intune

-This topic lists the details of the compliance policy settings that are applicable to and supported on devices running Android 4.0 and later, or Samsung KNOX 4.0 and later.
+This topic lists the details of the compliance policy settings that are supported on devices running Android 4.0 and later, or Samsung KNOX 4.0 and later.

-Select one of the following to learn about other platforms:
+If you are looking for information about other platforms, select one of the following:
 > [!div class="op_single_selector"]
 - [Compliance policy settings for iOS devices](ios-compliance-policy-settings-in-microsoft-intune.md)
 - [Compliance policy settings for Windows devices](windows-compliance-policy-settings-in-microsoft-intune.md)